Updated 12/29/24

 Speaking of clasps.
 As we get older, those clasps must also shrink!
 Replacing a clasp with a larger, easier to open style, is again, less expensive than buying a whole new chain.

 If you wear your jewelry everyday, like your wedding ring, or engagement ring.
-We advise you to get your jewelry checked by your jeweler every six months.
+We advise you to take your jewelry to a jeweler every six months.
 Just like your teeth!
 Regular checking and cleaning by your jeweler catches any small repairs early, which also means a less costly repair.

 Of course, if you’ve whacked your ring really hard, or let’s say, it fell off into the garbage disposal (true story – we’ve resurrected a LOT of garbage disposal rings over the years), don’t wait six months.
 Your jeweler can check to see that all is well with your piece!